doergestim/bnb_competitive_labs/Packet_Capture_Labs/Packet_Fragmentation/fragroute_lab.md

 ip and not (ip.flags.mf == 1) and not (ip.frag_offset > 0)
 ```

 Read the count in the **Status Bar**.
-You should see **79** unfragmented IPv4 packets - the legitimate background traffic a passive observer would also see.
+You should see **79** unfragmented IPv4 packets - the legitimate background traffic a passive observer would also see

-5. In **Statistics -> Protocol Hierarchy** confirm that IP-fragmented traffic accounts for a noticeable share of total packets despite being invisible to the TCP/UDP/ICMP decoders at the fragment level.

 ---